-These waffles are really delicious, hearty and will keep you going for hours just like regular oatmeal does.
-Also, the whole grains in them is going to keep your blood sugar more stable than regular waffles would.
+These Oatmeal Waffles are really delicious, hearty and will keep you going for hours just like regular oatmeal does.
+The whole grains in them is going to keep your blood sugar more stable than regular waffles would.
 Regular waffles barely have any fiber because the flour used is so stripped down but these babies have tons of filling and fabulous fiber from the bananas, oats and the fruit you put on top!
 They also do not have any added fat like most waffles do so they are are great for your heart and your waist!

 This Oatmeal Waffle recipe came from the book From Food for Life by Neal Barnard, M.D.
 That book has some really wonderful recipes worth trying out.
 All of his books are really amazing and life changing, check them out!!
 This recipe can be gluten free if you buy certified gluten free oats too.